Mesopotamia (EP): Production

-Pierson further stated that Island Records' Chris Blackwell did not want "Mesopotamia" included on the EP, despite the fact that it was the titular track and a completed piece: "I still think it's one of our best songs.
+Pierson further stated that Island Records' owner Chris Blackwell did not want "Mesopotamia" included on the EP, despite the fact that it was the titular track and a completed piece: "I still think it's one of our best songs.
 And despite what Chris said, we never hesitated about putting it on there.
 We never thought, 'We're not putting this out.'
-We were always, like, 'Oh, yeah, we're putting 'Mesopotamia' on Mesopotamia."
+We were always, like, 'Oh, yeah, we're putting 'Mesopotamia' on Mesopotamia'."

 Several tracks from the sessions were abandoned, and three were re-recorded for the following album, Whammy!
 (1983).
-There are four known outtakes:

-"Queen of Las Vegas" – The original version of this song recorded for the intended full-length Mesopotamia album was released on the 2002 compilation album Nude on the Moon: The B-52's Anthology and features vocal performances from Pierson and Wilson, with Yogi Horton on drums.
+"Queen of Las Vegas", recorded for the intended full-length Mesopotamia album, was later released on the 2002 compilation album Nude on the Moon: The B-52's Anthology and features vocal performances from Pierson and Wilson, with Yogi Horton on drums.
 The song was modified and re-recorded in 1983 for the Whammy! album.

-"Big Bird" – Re-recorded for Whammy!, this original version has never been released.
-However, "Big Bird" was included in the band's live set on the Mesopotamia tour and was largely the same as the version made available on the Whammy! album.
-It has since emerged that the band had wanted "Big Bird" to be on the EP instead of "Deep Sleep", but the record company disagreed and omitted "Big Bird" in favor of "Deep Sleep".

-"Butterbean" – Re-recorded for Whammy!, this original version has never been released.

-"Adios Desconocida" – A ballad with an uncharacteristically soft and romantic tone, this song was never remade by the band.

-Mesopotamia was also unique for the band because many of the tracks did not feature the vocal interplay for which the band was known.
-The hiring of numerous session musicians was also a first for the B-52's, although this would be repeated on subsequent albums.
+The outtakes "Big Bird" and "Butterbean" were also re-recorded for Whammy!, while another, "Adios Desconocida", was not released at the time.

 Release

 Mesopotamia was released on January 27, 1982.
 In the UK, the EP was marketed as a mini-album, due to three songs—"Loveland, "Cake" and "Throw That Beat in the Garbage Can"—mistakenly appearing as rough extended remixes derived from demo tapes.
 When the band learned of this, the error was quickly rectified and the original mixes were reinstated.
-Later CD releases also reverted to the original mixes at the band's request.
-The EP was remixed by Tom Durack at Skyline Studios in July and August of 1990 and was packaged with Party Mix! as a single CD in 1991.
+The EP was remixed by Tom Durack at Skyline Studios in July and August 1990 and was packaged with Party Mix! as a single CD in 1991.

-This was the last B-52's release where every track could be obtained on the A- and B-side of a single (as had happened with The B-52's and Wild Planet).